ros2/design/articles/160_roslaunch_frontend.md

 - a namespaced type;
 - optionally a name, unique among the others;
 - optionally a parent entity (i.e. unless it's the root entity);
-- optionally one or more named attributes, whose values can either be entities or ordered sequences of them.
+- optionally one or more named attributes, whose values can be entities, ordered sequences of them or neither e.g. scalar values.

 Some sample definitions in different programming languages are provided below:

 *Python*
 ```python